Western Bhutan: Best Place for Family Tour

 Kila Gompa - If you are as fit as the mountain goat, Kila Gompa awaits you.
 This magnificent clusters of temples built on the cliffs have been home for nuns for a long time.
 Kila in Sanskrit means a subjugating spiritual dagger that destroys the negativities.
 Hike up this temple and subjugate all the negative energies within you.
 If it does not give you the spiritual satisfaction do not worry because you will feel physically rejuvenated after the hike.

-Farm Houses - A visit to a farm house gives an interesting glimpse into the lifestyle of a farming family.
+Farm Houses - A visit to a farmhouse gives an interesting glimpse into the lifestyle of a farming family.
 Thrill yourself as farmers welcome you to their homes with genuine smiles.
-The two to three-storied Bhutanese farm houses are unique in appearance, with colourfully decorated outer walls and lintels, and are traditionally built without the use of a single nail.
+The two to three-storied Bhutanese farm houses are unique in appearance, with colorfully decorated outer walls and lintels, and are traditionally built without the use of a single nail.
 All houses follow the same architectural style.

 [ Click here to check more Bhutan tourist places ]

-THIMPHU - the capital of Bhutan, situated at an altitude of 2400m is the centre of government, religion and commerce.
+THIMPHU - the capital of Bhutan, situated at an altitude of 2400m is the center of government, religion, and commerce.
 The capital has an interesting combination of tradition and modernity.
-It is home to civil servants, expatriates, politicians, business people and monks.
+It is home to civil servants, expatriates, politicians, business people, and monks.
 Enjoy this cultural mix based on livelihood.
-We will take you through temples, dzong, museums, handicraft stores and nunneries.
+We will take you through temples, dzong, museums, handicraft stores, and nunneries.
 Allow yourself to meet both traditional and contemporary artist.
 Among the festivals, the popular one is the Thimphu Tsechu and there are others, though small yet captivating, happening on the outskirts of the capital.